Careyville in Campbell County, Tennessee — The American South (East South Central)

 2. Cove Lake State Park.
 (Submitted on February 27, 2019, by Tom Bosse of Jefferson City, Tennessee.)

 Credits.
 This page was last revised on March 1, 2019.
-This page originally submitted on February 27, 2019, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 42 times since then.
+It was originally submitted on February 27, 2019, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 212 times since then and 55 times this year.
 Photos: 1, 2, 3, 4. submitted on February 27, 2019, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.